ef4/rfcs/text/0000-js-compatible-resolution.md

 For example, making `import Something from "./some/thing"` resolve to `./some/thing.hbs` is a pretty widely-supported pattern.
 Whereas making it refer to `./some/thing/template.hbs` is not as widely-supported, and is likely to require a lot of tool-specific customizations.

-## Resolution in Ember's Javascript

-This RFC is not about changing the way we do resolution between Javscript modules.
-Closing the remaining gaps between our existing semantics and the system just described is an active area of work that is making rapid progress and deserves its own RFC(s).

-Our main focus is on resolution in templates.

-## Resolution in Ember's Templates
+## Ember's Two Resolution Systems

+Ember currently has two distinct resolution systems.
+The first, which I will call the "Module Resolver", is the one that governs how `import` in Javascript works today.
+It's not exactly the same as the node_modules spec, but it's close:

+ - it already incorporates key features like the `./index.js` convention.
+ - it handles relative specifiers (starting with `..` or `.`) exactly the same
+ - it handles bare package names in a way that is at least inspired by NPM packages, although the details differ.

+This RFC is not about changing how Module Resolver works.
+(Aligning it more closely with the broader node_modules semantics is the subject of other ongoing work, and can be it's own RFC.)
+For this RFC, we take the existing semantics as a given.

-Today, any component or helper used in a template is located via the Ember resolver.
-Its limitations are thoroughly described in [Module Unification, RFC 143](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md).
-Specifically, it has no locality (there's no such thing as relative lookup, so many things end up globally-scoped) and it has no notion of packages (all components and helpers from addon packages go into one big global namespace soup).
+The second resolution system in Ember apps is the one that locates components, helpers, routes, controllers, services, and other Ember-specifier object types.
+I will refer to this as the "Collection Resolver".
+The collection resolver's limitations are thoroughly described in [Module Unification, RFC 143](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md).
+In short, it has no locality (there's no such thing as relative lookup, so many things end up globally-scoped) and it has no notion of packages (all components, helpers, etc from addon packages go into one big global namespace soup).

-The first MU design attempted to fix this with strict filesystem layout rules and some additional syntax for packages.
-This makes the filesystem layout extremely high stakes, as it becomes "the only way to do things", so it took a lot of work to get concensus, and there were necessarily compromises (like the dash-prefixed collection directories).
-[Module Unification Packages, RFC 367](https://github.com/emberjs/rfcs/pull/367) makes a "small" extension to that plan by introducing `use` to fix the package syntax problem.

-This RFC proposes an alternative solution: once you accept the need for a `use`-like construct, there's little reason not to go all the way to using `import` and make it fully compatible with "ECMA modules with node_modules resolution" as described above.
-And once you choose that, you now have a flexible **Core Primitive** that takes some pressure off the filesystem layout design -- many design affordances become a question of **Best-practice guidelines** rather than hard implementation.

-Concretely: templates under a /src directory must use `import` to locate other components and helpers.
+This RFC is not about deprecating or dropping the Collection Resolver.
+Doing so properly would require both a long period of transition, and alternative designs for doing some of the things that the Collection Resolver can do that the Module Resolver should not.
+For example, the Collection Resolver implements dependency injection, which is _not_ the same semantics as module imports.
+DI and modules serve different purposes in large scale systems.

+## Module Resolving in Ember Templates

+Specific proposed rules:

+1. We add the ability to use Ember's existing `import` semantics (the Module Resolver) from templates.
+This is supported in any template, irrespective of any "classic vs pods vs MU" distinction.
+This new `import` takes precedence, but anything not explicitly imported is handled the classic way by the Collection Resolver.
+2. Components and helpers inside MU code (meaning under `/src`) can _only_ be resolved by the Module Resolver, not the Collection Resolver.
+(See Compatibility Plan below for how addons can be compatible with both worlds.)

 ## Frontmatter syntax